last update: 22.5.2021

 Note on Katharina Sophia Weis - her lineage is described here based on a family history written by her brother Christian Gottlieb Weiß in 1891.
 Her sister Maria Margaretha Weiß (1809-1885) married into the village inn at Hahnenbach which is shown here.

-Note also that, in contrast to the other two clans, the names Kauer and Weiss are widespread and very little help with genealogy.
+Note also that, in contrast to the other two clans, the names Kauer and Weiss are widespread and very little help with genealogy (but see also the PS at the bottom re.
+Kauer).

 The couple had 8 children and 18 grandchildren: